mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zoom-connector.md

 1. Go to the Zoom marketplace at [https://marketplace.zoom.us](https://marketplace.zoom.us) and log-in using a Zoom admin credentials.

-2. Hover over the ‘Develop’ menu, and select ‘Build app’:
+2. Hover over the "Develop" menu, and select "Build app":
 [![Screenshot that shows the Zoom app marketplace page.](media/zoom-connector/Zoom-marketplace-page.png)](media/zoom-connector/Zoom-marketplace-page.png#lightbox)

-3. Select ‘Server to server OAuth app’ and click the Create button:
+3. Select "Server to server OAuth app" and click the Create button:
 [![Screenshot that shows the Zoom app selection.](media/zoom-connector/Zoom-app-selection.png)](media/zoom-connector/Zoom-app-selection.png#lightbox)

 4. Provide a name for the app, and click Create:
 [![Screenshot that shows the Zoom app creation.](media/zoom-connector/Zoom-app-creation.png)](media/zoom-connector/Zoom-app-creation.png#lightbox)

 5. In the next page, note the Client ID and the Client Secret.
-You will need to insert these when configuring the connector in the next section:
+You will need to insert these details when configuring the connector in the next section:
 [![Screenshot that shows the Zoom app credentials.](media/zoom-connector/Zoom-app-credentials.png)](media/zoom-connector/Zoom-app-credentials.png#lightbox)

 6. Click continue

-7. Fill out the information in the ‘Information’ and ‘Feature’ tabs, click continue to get to the ‘Scopes’ tab.
+7. Fill out the information in the "Information" and "Feature" tabs, click continue to get to the "Scopes" tab.
 [![Screenshot that shows the Zoom app scopes tab.](media/zoom-connector/Zoom-app-scopes.png)](media/zoom-connector/Zoom-app-scopes.png#lightbox)

 8. Click the +Add scopes button and select the following scopes (use the value in brackets below to search for a scope, and mark the checkbox next to it to select it):
    a.
 Dashboard → View all users’ meetings information on dashboard → View meeting metrics (dashboard:read:list_meetings:admin)
    b.
 Dashboard →  View all users’ meetings information on dashboard → View meeting participants’ metrics (dashboard:read:list_meeting_participants:admin)
    c.
 Meeting → View all user meetings → View a meeting (meeting:read:meeting:admin)
    d.
-Recording → View all user recordings → Returns all of ameeting’s recordings (cloud_recording:read:list_recording_files:admin)
+Recording → View all user recordings → Returns all of a meeting’s recordings (cloud_recording:read:list_recording_files:admin)
    e.
 User → View all user information → View users (user:read:list_users:admin) [![Screenshot that shows an example of adding a scope to the Zoom app.](media/zoom-connector/Zoom-app-scopes-sample.png)](media/zoom-connector/Zoom-app-scopes-sample.png#lightbox)